Effortless Bases

 Setting it up

-- Create your production base first and build it once from Airtable
+1. Create your production base and build it once from Airtable

-- Any time you change your Airtable schema, build the test base, verify, then sync to prod
+2. Any time you change your Airtable schema, create a new dev base from Airtable (see Bases & Branches), verify, then sync to prod